Home-Assistant-Pro-Team/Gestione-Allarme-Home-Assistant-Alarm/README_EN.md

 ```
 ### **Contributi**
 This project is open for contributions.
 If you would like to provide feedback, report a bug, or request a new feature, please create an issue on the repository.
+## Change Log

+### Versione: 1.2
+- PERSONAL FILE: Personal data has been separated into a new file in the 'custom_templates' folder for notifications, allowing unique use across all GitHub projects.
+- The 'pending' trigger for sending CCTV notifications has been added.
+- Individual templates have been replaced with macros to reduce the amount of code.
+- It is possible to exclude certain sensors only for ARMED_AWAY mode during a single alarm input, either before triggering or after.
+This exclusion remains in effect until the alarm is deactivated.